MicrosoftDocs/winrt-api/windows.devices.wifi/wifiondemandhotspotnetwork_getorcreatebyid_1953485016.md

 ## -remarks

-The id is unique per calling app, but it might be the same between apps.
+The id can be any value the app chooses to use to distinguish multiple on-demand hotspots.
+The id need only be unique within an app.

+The calling app must have package identity.

 ## -see-also